Ganzorig2022/devOps/README.md

-kubectl get namespaces # list all namespaces kubectl apply -f <file_name>.yml --namespace <namespace_name> # create objects in a specific namespace kubectl get pods --namespace <namespace_name> # list all pods in a specific namespace kubectl create namespace <namespace_name> # or create a new namespance kubectl config set-contect --current --namespace=<namespace_name> # change the active namespace kubectl get all --namespace <namespace_name> # get all objects in a specific namespace
+kubectl get namespaces # list all namespaces kubectl apply -f <file_name>.yml --namespace <namespace_name> # create objects in a specific namespace kubectl get pods --namespace <namespace_name> # list all pods in a specific namespace kubectl create namespace <namespace_name> # or create a new namespace kubectl config set-contect --current --namespace=<namespace_name> # change the active namespace kubectl get all --namespace <namespace_name> # get all objects in a specific namespace
 ```